jagadyudha/ULTRASONIC-HC-SR04/README.md

 ```
 node run.js
 ```
-6. open index.html. btw you can add css xD
+6. open index.html. btw you can add css for good interface xD